Santa Emeritus

 You can still be Santa Claus!
 You will always be Santa Claus!
 But now, your official title will be “SANTA EMERITIS.”

-“Santa Emeritis,” is a very special title for anyone who has had to step back from the regular work as Santa.
+“Santa Emeritus,” is a special title for anyone who has had to step back from their regular work as Santa.
 You are still Santa Claus.
 You can still look like Santa Claus.
-And, you only need to explain to the children that like all grandparents and older folks, you have had to retire.
-The great thing about this is that the children will understand this.
+And you only need to explain to the children that like all grandparents and older folks, you have had to retire.
+The important thing about this is that the children will understand this.

 And it even works when you are in the same room with another Santa!

-Explain that like many other people who get old, that Father Time finally caught up with you.
-You can explain that you’ve retired from delivering toys, and that your Son, or brother, or a New Santa has taken over.
+Explain that like many other people who get old, Father Time finally caught up with you.
+You can explain that you have retired from delivering toys, and that your son, or brother, or a New Santa has taken over.
 You could even add that since St. Nicholas 17 centuries ago, there have been many Santas.

 Why even some of the movies have had scenarios of Santa’s son taking over the family business.
 Or Santa’s Brother starts helping with the deliveries.
 Other scenarios have also had Santa’s wife and/or daughter help on Christmas Eve.

 You can tell the children that after a few hundred years of being Santa, you finally got so old, you had to have your brother “FRED,” take over for you.
-The kids have seen “Fred Claus” and you can easily tell them that “FRED” has taken over all of the heavy and hard work.
-He has to manage the Elves, and make sure the toy lists are kept up to date, and that the reindeer are ready for the big trip.
-“FRED,” has to do all of the important work!
+The kids have seen “Fred Claus,” and you can easily tell them that “FRED” has taken over all the heavy and demanding work.
+He must manage the Elves, and make sure the toy lists are up to date, and that the reindeer are ready for the big trip.
+“FRED,” must do all the important work!

 Then explain that you are retired, but that “FRED” still has you working!
 Tell them, “Would you believe, Fred has me helping him by going around and checking on who is Naughty or Nice, and reporting back to him!”
 Then ask the children, “What list are you on?”